Rotifer/PostgreSQL_Applications/PostgreSQLBackedRShinyApplicationNotes.md

 This table has only a single column and I have deliberately omitted the primary key.
 Since the data here is transitory, I've defined it as an *unlogged* table which makes it slightly more performant at the expense of persistence in the event of a system crash, see [this link](https://www.compose.com/articles/faster-performance-with-unlogged-tables-in-postgresql/) for more on this table type.

-I use a single *plsql \COPY* command to load the data into the *transit_tmp* table:
+After logging in to the database with the *psql* client, I use a single *plsql \COPY* command to load the data into the *transit_tmp* table:

 ```sql
 Cancer_Cell_Line_Encyclopedia=> \COPY transit_tmp FROM '<path to tpms.tsv file>' DELIMITER E'\b';
 ```

 The delimiter **'\b'** was chosen because it does **not** exist in the file and, therefore, each full line is pushed into a single column called *data_row* in the target table *transit_tmp*.
 I tried using a Python's *psycopg2* to do this loading but it was very slow (>10 minutes).
-Assuming this *psqlp* command executes without error, we now have the data in Postgres and will proceed to do all further data processing in the database.
+Assuming this *psqlp* command executes without error, I now have the data in Postgres and will proceed to do all further data processing in the database.

 ## Decompose the uploaded data into tables

-The steps here use plain SQL to decompose the file data and use PostgreSQL array manipulation heavily.
+Here are the steps:

 1. Store the expression values, from column three onwards, as **PostgreSQL arrays**.
 2. Record the **metadata** stored in the first four lines of the source file and prefixed with '#'.
 3. Turn the fifth line that contains the column headings for the expression values into rows where each row contains the cell line name, the cancer name and the index number of the column that will be used later to retrieve the expression values from the array.
 Remember that PostgreSQL arrays are 1-based!
-The first two column names of the input line are discarded from the table generated here because they refer to the genes.

 Here are the table definitions (see the stored comments for table descriptions):